8 Lantern Festivals That’ll Brighten Your Life

 • Where: Across Thailand

 The Yi Peng Festival coincides with Loi Krathong, a traditional festival celebrated widely across Thailand.
-Both annual events are considered “festivals of light,” but Loi Krathong celebrations involve releasing a krathong (a basket traditionally made out of a banana stalk and stocked with candles and incense) down a body of water as opposed to sending lanterns floating into the sky.
+Both annual events are considered “festivals of light,” but Loi Krathong celebrations involve releasing a krathong (a basket traditionally made out of banana leaves and stocked with candles and incense) down a body of water as opposed to sending lanterns floating into the sky.
 Loi Krathong lasts for one night on the full moon of the 12th month of the traditional Thai calendar.
-The most popular celebrations take place in Bangkok and Sukhothai, but travelers in Chiang Mai for the Yi Peng Festival will also be able to observe Loi Krathong events in northern Thailand’s largest city.
+The most popular celebrations take place in Bangkok and Sukhothai, but travelers in Chiang Mai for the Yi Peng Festival will also be able to observe Loi Krathong events.

-Rows of lit red lanterns in groups of five hang above an alleyway in Nagasaki
+Rows of lit red lanterns hang above an alleyway in Nagasaki

 The Nagasaki Lantern Festival is held to celebrate the Lunar New Year.